AlekzNet/Cisco-ASA-ACL-toolkit/README.md

 IPv6, NAT, source ports and multiple contexts are not supported.

+## TODO

+* Cisco ACL generation using grouped policy.
+Currently genacl.py can use the grouped rules to produce Fortigate policy.
+* Rewrite ipaclmatch.py.
+It was written to quickly solve particular tasks.
+Adding new features created a mess.
+* I have one more optimization method in mind, but to implement it optimacl.py should be rewritten.
+* Add recrsive group generation for all devices in genacl.py

 ## Data collecting

 * Edit asa.list and place a list of the firewall IP-addresses and firewall hostnames (as in the ASA config).
 No empty lines.